kekelp/keru/README.md

-Keru is a Graphical User Interface library.
+Keru is an experimental Graphical User Interface library.

-It is in active development and it's not ready to be used.
-Many features are missing or half-baked.

-It offers a declarative API similar to immediate mode GUI libraries, but it is not immediate mode.
+The goal of the library is to be as easy to use as immediate mode libraries (and even a bit easier), but without the downsides of immediate mode.

 See the [docs.rs page](https://docs.rs/keru/latest/keru/) for more information.